zamfi/cca-computational-practices-fall-2018/hw/week5.md

 ### Practice with Loops

-For this part of the homework, read about one way of working with loops below, and then use this mode to recreate some sketches.

-#### Working with Loops

 Here's one way of working with loops, and figuring out how to turn a pattern into code:

 1. Write down the coordinates of the shapes you want to create in your loop.